 2022 California Market Analysis

 Right now, California is in a pretty strong buyer's market.
 The median home value in California is around $548,700 and home values have gone up 2.6% over the past year.
 Zillow is predicting that they will be rising another 2% in the next year.
 The median price of homes currently listed in California is $539,000 while the median price of homes that sold is $493,100.

 Some of the prices in California vary depending on region, so you'll need to take that into consideration as well.
 For example, the median home value in San Francisco is $1.6 million but in Fresno, the median home value is $365,650.
 As you can see, this can make quite an impact as to where you decide to flip houses.

-It's always recommended that would-be house flippers partner with an experienced, local agent who knows the market inside and out.
+It's always recommended that would-be house flippers partner with an experienced, local real estate agent who knows the market inside and out.
 They will have knowledge in all areas throughout the state and which ones will prove to be the most profitable.

 To start, you'll want to look find the cheapest house possible in a great neighborhood.
 Some of the best areas for flipping in California are San Diego, the Bay Area, and Irvine.
 They have thriving economies, a wide array of activities, and draw in many tourists.
 Attributes like these are what will make your property thrive in the market.